-We have audited the accompanying financial statements of Woodwell Climate Research Center ("the Center"), which comprise the statement of financial position as of June 30, 2023; the related statements of activities, functional expenses, and cash flows for the year then ended; and the related notes to the financial statements.
+We have audited the accompanying financial statements of Woodwell Climate Research Center ("the Center"), which comprise the statements of financial position as of June 30, 2024 and 2023; the related statements of activities, functional expenses, and cash flows for the years then ended; and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Center as of June 30, 2023, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Center as of June 30, 2024 and 2023, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.